-Examples of Aboriginal objects include stone tool artefacts, shell middens, axe grinding grooves, pigment or engraved rock art, burials and scarred trees.
+Examples of Aboriginal objects include stone artefacts, shell middens, axe grinding grooves, pigment or engraved rock art, burials and scarred trees.

 All Aboriginal objects, regardless of significance, are protected under law.

-If any impact is expected to an Aboriginal object, an AHIP is usually required from OEH Also, when a person becomes aware of an Aboriginal object they must notify the Director-General of OEH about its location4.
-Assistance on how to do this is provided in Section 7 (Step 5).
+If any impact is expected to an Aboriginal object, an AHIP is usually required from Heritage NSW.
+When a person becomes aware of an Aboriginal object they must notify the Director-General of Heritage NSW about its location.
+Assistance on how to do this is provided in section 4 (Step 5).

-4.2.
-Historic heritage items
+2.2.
+Historic (non-Aboriginal) heritage items

-Historic (non-Aboriginal) heritage items may include:
+The Heritage Act provides for the care, protection and management of heritage items in NSW.
+Historic (non-Aboriginal) heritage items include: